 Unpredictable natural disasters may cause devastating effects on businesses and lives, but those usually stricken the worst are small businesses.
 You might have put in place some plans on strategies to recover from catastrophes but always have cash in hand that will help you to revive the company after any catastrophic occurrence.

 Every business in Singapore has to pay taxes, but you can take advantage of deductions which will reduce your bill on the tax day.
 If your small business is home-based, home office deductions are crucial to run your profits.
 Hence the saved amount can be reinvested back to your company.

-Playing the role of payroll expert or HR can be challenging to the small business owner.
+Playing the role of payroll agent in Singapore can be challenging to the small business owner.
 If you are not knowledgeable about the current tax schedules, you will not know which tax codes you should attach to new employees.
 How will you then pay your employees in the long run?
 All these challenges including more can come your way if you do not have an accounting service in Singapore.

 According to a recent survey on small businesses, they all stated that they have a room of improvement in their payroll process.
 Most problems were attached to organisational inconsistencies, which include the wrong filing of tax, under and overdue payments, the absence of tracking employees, administrative burden, and incompatible software and compliance issues.

 Keeping on Top of Expenses